gugazimmermann/dragonspage/article2.md

 ```

-And in `lib/dragons-frontend.ts` receive the CDK context as props, create the TS Interface, get the Route 53 hosted zone and create the site URL.
-We will add a name to the bucket, so it will not change every time, create a certificate to the domain (so this can be a https and not how security warnings), a CloudFront to do the distribution of the website content, and in the end tell Route 53 that `www.pocz.io` exists.
+In `lib/dragons-frontend.ts` receive the CDK context as props, create the TS Interface, get the Route 53 hosted zone, and create the site URL.
+We will add a name to the bucket, so it will not change every time, create a certificate to the domain (so this can be an https and not throw security warnings), a CloudFront to do the distribution of the website content, and in the end tell Route 53 that `www.pocz.io` exists.

 ```
 import * as cdk from '@aws-cdk/core';